RebelGuy/chat-mate/readme.md

 Want to contribute?
 Check out the [contribution guide](./docs/contributing.md) for more info.

 ## Running ChatMate locally

-To get things running, ensure Node 18 is installed* (recommend [nvm](https://github.com/nvm-sh/nvm)), and a global version of yarn exists (`npm install --global yarn`).
-If `yarn --version` fails, run PowerShell as an administrator and execute the command `Set-ExecutionPolicy Unrestricted`.
+To get things running, ensure Node 18 is installed* (recommend [nvm](https://github.com/nvm-sh/nvm)), and a global version of `yarn` exists (`npm install --global yarn`).
+If `yarn --version` fails on Windows, run PowerShell as an administrator and execute the command `Set-ExecutionPolicy Unrestricted`.
 New packages should be added either using `yarn add <packageName> [--dev]` in their respective workspace or, to avoid changing the formatting in the `package.json`'s scripts, manually added to the `dependencies` object.

 *If updating the Node version, please make sure to also update the Azure environment and CI build scripts.